C3La-NS/ChatX/README.md

 <br />
 The script uses flat file database only, built with the use of Flywheel and RelativeTime PHP libraries, jQuery, HTML, CSS.
 It's easy to install and modify, works perfectly with any PHP 5.3 or higher hosting services.
 <br />
-The idea that stood behind the development of ChatX was to create an easy-to-use compact chat with draggable functionality and fully-customizable color schemes, capable of working on any web-site with the code installed.
+The idea behind the development of ChatX was to create an easy-to-use compact chat with draggable functionality and fully-customizable color schemes, capable of working on any web-site with the code installed.
 <br />
 <h2>Preview image</h2>
 <img src="https://i.imgur.com/jPpLLtX.png">